Dmitri-Sintsov/django-jinja-knockout/docs/forms.rst

     from django_jinja_knockout.forms import UnchangeableModelMixin

-to make sure bound model instances cannot be updated via custom script submission (Greasemonkey?).
+to make sure bound model instances cannot be updated via custom script submission (eg. Greasemonkey).

 In case related many to one inline formset ModelForms should be included into read-only "form", define their ``ModelForm`` class with ``metaclass=DisplayModelMetaclass`` and specify that class as ``form`` kwarg of